Meet the Founders

 Meet the Crew

-Charley Jones – My passion for animals began early in life, brought out by Tippy, the cat I had when I was a little girl.
+Charley Jones – My passion for animals began early in life, thanks to Tippy, the cat I had when I was a little girl.
 I’ve loved animals ever since.
-In my adult career, I’ve held positions in the animal field for over 14 years.
+In my adult career, I’ve held positions in the animal field for over 16 years.
 My journey first started at the Pell City Animal Shelter (ASPCI) in 2003.
 I was the kennel manager for 12 years.
-During the first year I was there, we took in over 8,000 animals.

-I soon realized my career choice was not going to be easy.
-There just aren’t enough adopters and homes open for each animal.
-Unfortunately, euthanasia was the main solution for overpopulation during that time.
-By 2008 however, things took a turn for the better.
-ASPCI opened a spay/neuter program and partnered with PetSmart to promote more adoptions.
-In 2010, we started coordinating with rescue groups and even more lives were saved.
-It was a huge blessing!
 However, in 2015 ASPCI did not renew their contract with the city.
-Even though ASPCI shut down, I still pushed forward in the animal field.
-I moved on find Cheaha Regional Humane Society.
+So I moved on to Cheaha Regional Humane Society.
 I worked there for almost two years as the director.
 We had some successes, especially in the areas of rescue animal transport and ensuring spay/neutering of adopted pets.
-But we also faced overcrowding and resource constraints that kept us from being able to place more animals with good families who would care for them forever.
+But we also faced overcrowding and resource constraints that kept us from being able to place more animals into good homes.

-Throughout the 14 years I’ve served as a shelter employee I have experienced many situations most people couldn’t imagine.
-Between euthanizing, medicating mangy animals, seizing over 200 animals from one location, assisting in rescuing dogs in two separate puppy mill cases, prosecuting several cases for animal cruelty/neglect, and socializing animals that are beyond scared of humans, I found that each case strengthened my love and passion for animals.
-Now I apply my experience at the Encore Enrichment Center for Shelter Dogs.
-I want to keep improving the lives of homeless animals by helping them become more sociable and highly adoptable.
+Now I apply my shelter dog training experience as director of Encore Enrichment Center for Shelter Dogs.
 I love bringing shelter dogs to Encore to give them some time in a clean, quiet, FUN facility and a break from the stressful kennel environment!
 I know it improves their quality of life and increases their chances for adoption.

-I am a Sophomore at Jefferson State Community College.
-After completing my first year of basics, I changed my major from pre veterinary medicine to radiology.
-Although radiology will become my career, I plan to work with shelter animals during my spare time.
+I’m attending Jefferson State Community College.
+After completing my first year of basics, I’ve chose biology as my major.
+I’m not sure where my career will take me but I plan to work with shelter animals during my spare time.
 The Encore Enrichment Center gives me that opportunity.